 Without more prolonging, I know many readers would like to learn more about Dr. Brady’s current theme.
 Well, she put the “heart’ at the center of it all,” which is a resounding theme by the district, and I am confident to say if by sheer force of nature in my opinion nationally and globally.

 Make sure you listen to Dr. Brady’s Launch Episode 1 of PilialohaNow – Building Sustainability, City In Design – Youth Indicators™ Series to learn about her themes such as ‘BE EXCEPTIONAL, RE, and WE!
-If you want to know the ‘power of themes’ in education, you definitely want to listen to her episode.
+If you want to know the ‘power of themes’ in education, you definitely want to listen to this episode!

 We continued to talk about the powerful impact themes can have on schools, and examples of the positive role they play in her district, especially with information sharing, collaboration, healthy peer competition, and student innovation.
 Particularly how it ties to storytelling, another deep thread in our conversation, which includes my first two podcast series, as it naturally continues on with every guest.
 I kept thinking how amazing it was Dr. Brady helped pave that in her school district and also in launching my podcast.
 A blessing for our collaboration and hopefully helpful to our listeners.